aflashyrhetoric/aflashyrhetoric.github.io/content/posts/humility.md

 - If you know how to answer your own questions, you'll be better off.
 - If you can study full-time, you'll be better off.

-I propose we've been missing (or willfully ignoring) a piece of the puzzle: humility.
+I propose we've been missing a critical soft skill: humility.

 Often, inexperience naturally leads to humility.
 But I've noticed something interesting about the nature of code and the process of learning it.
 My own trajectory while learning code wasn't quite exponential, but it certainly wasn't linear.